xila89/CTF-Writeups/Sisterhood-of-the-Traveling-Packets/README.md

 ## 1. Initial Reconnaissance

-I began by manually exploring the ransomware group's Tor hosted website and reviewing the page source for information that was not visible through the normal interface.
+I began by manually exploring the ransomware group's Tor-hosted website and reviewing the page source for information that was not visible through the normal interface.
 One of the first things that stood out was a suspicious Base64-encoded string.
-I decoded the value to determine whether it was the flag or contained hidden information, but it was a false flag that encouraged you to keep looking.
+I decoded the value to determine whether it was the flag or contained hidden information, but it was a decoy flag that encouraged you to keep looking.

 Continuing through the source, however, revealed something much more interesting.
 Direct references to downloadable data belonging to two victim organizations.